massbrowser/android/docs/android_studio.md

 To import the project:

-* Use "Import Project", and select the directory containing the generated project.
+* Use "Import Project", and select the directory containing the generated project, by default `out-gn/Debug/gradle`.

 You need to re-run `generate_gradle.py` whenever `BUILD.gn` files change.